bigkahuna443/SkinModHelper/docs/guide/README.md

 If your skin type is "Player Skin",
 Then, you need to set a PlayerSkin ID for the Option information you wrote, use this to do it:
 ```
-  Character_ID: ["your PlayerSkin ID"]     # this also needs you to Create a "Sprites.Xml", will be detailed description later
+  Character_ID: [your PlayerSkin ID]     # this also needs you to Create a "Sprites.Xml", will be detailed description later
 ```

 ConfigInfo - Specific Player Sprite